 Your MAGI for Medicare Part B is the sum of (a) your AGI plus (b) tax-exempt interest income (line 2a on IRS Form 1040).
 Examples of tax-exempt interest income include income from municipal bonds and income producing assets inside a Roth retirement account.

-In 2021, the standard Medicare Part B premium is $148.50.
 However, if your MAGI is above a certain amount, you’ll pay the standard premium and an Income Related Monthly Adjustment Amount (or “IRMAA”).
 The IRMAA is an extra charge added to your standard premium.

 Medicare Part D and MAGI